zeroxf89/agenticSeek/README.md

 ```

 You will be prompted with `>>> `
-This indicate agenticSeek await you type for instructions.
+This indicate AgenticSeek await you type for instructions.
 You can also use speech to text by setting `listen = True` in the config.

 To exit, simply say `goodbye`.